-Community Inclusion Grants
+Community Inclusion Grants for Alberta Municipal Governments

 Community Inclusion grants strengthen municipal efforts to build inclusive communities.
 Funding will support municipalities or one of their partner organizations to advance strategies associated with the principles of being Welcoming and Inclusive Communities (WIC) or a signatory to the Canadian Coalition of Municipalities Against Racism and Discrimination (CMARD).
 The grant will provide up to $10,000 to municipalities developing their WIC, CMARD or similar community strategies including engagement initiatives, action plans, planning processes or other initiatives.
 WIC resources, templates, promising practices and ideas can be found in the WIC section of the Alberta Urban Municipalities Association's website.